Jekyll Island:Efficiency vs. Oversight

 We love Jekyll Island.
 As the People’s Island, the nearest Far-Away Place, and Georgia’s only State Park on the beach, Jekyll is much of the reason many of us fell in love with Georgia’s coast in the first place.
 Whether for a conference, family vacation or a day trip, Jekyll offers access to coastal Georgia’s history, nature, and recreation for everyone.

 Throughout the past three years, One Hundred Miles has worked with the Jekyll Island Authority (JIA) to encourage greater public involvement in their redevelopment decisions.
 We’ve advocated for new developments to have minimal impacts on the island’s wildlife (particularly nesting sea turtles) and the quality of life for residents and visitors.

 The Jekyll Island Authority (JIA) is a quasi-governmental organization that manages all activities on the island.
-The JIA has applied for a Shore Protection Act (SPA) permit from the Coastal Resources Division to conduct activities along the entirety of the beach and dune system.
+Earlier this year, JIA applied for a Shore Protection Act (SPA) permit from the Coastal Resources Division to conduct activities along their beach and dunes.
 The SPA is one of the strongest tools we have to protect Georgia’s natural resources.
 Click here to read the application package.